bottledcode/RFC/drafts/records.md

 #### Usage

-A record may be used as a readonly class, as the behavior of the two is very similar, assisting in migrating from one implementation to another.
+A record may be used as a readonly class, as the behavior of the two is very similar once instantiated, assisting in migrating from one implementation to another.

 #### Optional parameters and default values